Rabia Kazan: Political involvement

 In 2015, Kazan endorsed Donald Trump because of his statements about radical Islam.
 In 2016, she joined the National Diversity Coalition for Trump (NDC TRUMP) as an executive.
 In 2016, Kazan gave an interview to CNN News in which she approved of Trump's approach to Islamic extremism and encouraged moderate Muslims to stand up against radical Islam.
 In 2018 she became a president of the Middle Eastern Women's Coalition, a pro-Trump group Kazan formed.
 Kazan also donated to Trump's campaign, which, as a foreign national, was illegal for her to do.

 Kazan later denounced many of her pro-Trump colleagues, believing they used her as a token minority to make Trump's comments on Islam less incendiary.
 She said that she herself had been "brainwashed".
+Commenting on the overlap between political lobbying and Donald Trump's business interests at the Trump International Hotel in Washington, DC—formerly the Old Post Office building on Pennsylvania Avenue—Kazan described Trump as being "like a cult leader, and people go to the hotel to show their loyalty and love for him."

+She expressed disillusionment with Trump, stating that she believed he would support causes like fighting radical Islam and ISIS but ultimately felt betrayed by her experiences with his orbit of operatives.

 Personal life

-In 2008, Kazan married Giacinto Licursi, an Italian lawyer and politician, and later moved to Rome.